 These periods of burnout caused problems at school and work.
 I would lose executive function and self-care skills.
-My capacity for sensory and social overload dwindled to nothing.
+My capacity for sensory and social overload dwindled to near nothing.
 I avoided speaking and retreated from socializing.
 I was spent.
 I couldn’t maintain the facade anymore.
 I had to stop and pay the price.

 I now know myself and my autistic operating system much better.
 That self-awareness has helped me greatly, but I still must live in a society that does not understand.
 Being an autistic seen as “high-functioning” means having your identity doubted and questioned.
 Exhausting efforts to pass and mask are given little credit.
 They are tossed aside with an “I do that too” and held against us in those moments of meltdown and burnout when we can longer pretend at neurotypicality.
 The rewards for passing are the familiar ableist tropes of invisible disability and the expectation to keep on passing, forever.